Trade directory · Rock Springs metro · Wyoming

 Insurance Minimums

-General liability minimum $300,000 recommended.
+General liability insurance minimum $300,000 per occurrence required for licensing.
 Workers compensation required if employing others.
-Bonding requirements vary by project and client.
+Bonding requirements vary by municipality.

 § C · Path to license